 - Make it easier to fit in clothes like button-up shirts or dresses

-You can learn more about the ways this surgery can ease upper-body pain here on the Medbelle blog.
+You can learn more about the ways this surgery can ease upper-body pain here,

 Does breast reduction surgery include a breast lift?